Bassetlaw District: History

 The new district was named Bassetlaw after the medieval Bassetlaw Wapentake, which had covered a similar area.
 The council's logo now says "Bassetlaw District Council – North Nottinghamshire".

+Sadly, under current local government reorganisation plans, all district councils in Nottinghamshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new Nottinghamshire unitary authority.

 Governance

 Bassetlaw District Council provides district-level services.
 County-level services are provided by Nottinghamshire County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Labour majority control since 2011.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: